dcadorador/abcmedia/readme.md

 # Application Functionality
 ```
- 1. Login
+ 1. Login / Registration
-        - simple login using email and password
+        - simple login using email and password, also with the basic registration

  2. Add New Application Accounts
         - application will auto-generate a key and logs for the application in the back-end